The Story of Perpetual Chess

 I launched the Perpetual Chess Podcast in December 2016 to help address a shortage of quality chess podcasts.
 I am a big fan of the medium, and I love chess, so the lack of audio-only chess content frustrated me and made it hard for me to consume chess content as a busy working parent.

 I also felt that there was an abundance of quality educational chess content and excellent live event coverage on sites like chess.com and chess24.com, but there was not much information about the chess personalities playing in the events and presenting the material.
 I wanted chess players, educators, authors and promoters to have a place to tell us their life stories, promote their books and reveal the secrets of chess mastery (and grand mastery).

-In previous lives I have taught chess in New York, been a professional poker player for 7 years, traded stocks independently for a while, and I even worked in an office job for two years after graduating from college!
-If you want to reach me, click here.
+In previous lives I have taught chess in New York, been a professional poker player for 7 years, traded stocks independently for a while, and I even worked in an office job for two years after graduating from college.
 I am always happy to hear from listeners so feel free to drop me a line here, holler at me on twitter, or join our Facebook group to discuss interviews, etc.